coq/coq/doc/sphinx/language/gallina-specification-language.rst

 Comments
   Comments in Coq are enclosed between ``(*`` and ``*)``, and can be nested.
   They can contain any character.
-However, string literals must be correctly closed.
+However, :token:`string` literals must be correctly closed.
 Comments are treated as blanks.

 Identifiers and access identifiers
-  Identifiers, written ident, are sequences of letters, digits, ``_`` and ``'``, that do not start with a digit or ``'``.
+  Identifiers, written :token:`ident`, are sequences of letters, digits, ``_`` and ``'``, that do not start with a digit or ``'``.
 That is, they are recognized by the following lexical class:

   .. productionlist:: coq
      first_letter      : a..z ∣ A..Z ∣ _ ∣ unicode-letter
      subsequent_letter : a..z ∣ A..Z ∣ 0..9 ∣ _ ∣ ' ∣ unicode-letter ∣ unicode-id-part
-     ident             : `first_letter` [`subsequent_letter` … `subsequent_letter`]
+     ident             : `first_letter`[`subsequent_letter`…`subsequent_letter`]
-     access_ident      : . `ident`
+     access_ident      : .`ident`

   All characters are meaningful.
-In particular, identifiers are case- sensitive.
-The entry ``unicode-letter`` non-exhaustively includes Latin, Greek, Gothic, Cyrillic, Arabic, Hebrew, Georgian, Hangul, Hiragana and Katakana characters, CJK ideographs, mathematical letter-like symbols, hyphens, non-breaking space, … The entry ``unicode-id-part`` non- exhaustively includes symbols for prime letters and subscripts.
+In particular, identifiers are case-sensitive.
+  The entry ``unicode-letter`` non-exhaustively includes Latin, Greek, Gothic, Cyrillic, Arabic, Hebrew, Georgian, Hangul, Hiragana and Katakana characters, CJK ideographs, mathematical letter-like symbols, hyphens, non-breaking space, … The entry ``unicode-id-part`` non-exhaustively includes symbols for prime letters and subscripts.

   Access identifiers, written :token:`access_ident`, are identifiers prefixed by `.` (dot) without blank.
 They are used in the syntax of qualified